Scope

 PHENOMENAL COSMIC POWER!!
 Itty bitty living space.— The Genie

 Technically, there are very few limits to what a literomancer can do.
 Their powers are primarily restricted by their ability to tell a convincing and moving story.
-There are characters who are practically stars (the outer space kind) and others who are living fire.
+There are characters who are practically stars (the outer space kind) and others who are dinosaurs or ancient cosmic beings.

 Further, no matter what the Tome Knights do, every November, the Iron Tome will disappear from the hands of the living, the